• Email

 3. If you have any questions about the workshop, please contact us at info@bcplaytherapy.ca.

 There is no set requirement for each domain.
 It is expected that most workshop time will be spent learning about theories, techniques, and applications.
-Three hours of Play Therapy History is an accepted minimum.
-Play Therapy history courses can be obtained online from APT’s site and BCPTA hopes to host a Play Therapy history course in the near future.
-For Research, 1-3 hours is a desirable minimum.
+Three hours of Play Therapy History is an acceptable minimum.
+An Introduction to and History of Play Therapy course can be obtained here.

 3. Is there one course that I can take to satisfy the requirements for BCRPT?

 There is no one course that satisfies the requirements of education, supervision, and client hours.
-BCPTA workshops, and other workshops from local and non-local providers awarding APT and CAPT credits can be used to fulfil the 180 CE hours of play therapy specific instruction
+BCPTA workshops and other workshops from local and non-local providers awarding APT and CAPT credits can be used to fulfill the 180 CE hours of play therapy specific instruction.

 4. What is meant by “supervision hours”?

 • “Supervision hours” refers to the time spent with your supervisor, not the time with clients.
-(Counselling ( general clinical practice)/play therapy time with clients needs to be supervised at a ratio of 1:10, i.e. one hour of supervision for every 10 hours with clients.
-The hours spent with clients are indicated in the chart on page 4 as “supervised clinical practice hours”
+Counselling (general clinical practice)/play therapy time with clients needs to be supervised at a ratio of 1:10, i.e. one hour of supervision for every 10 hours with clients.
+The hours spent with clients are indicated in the chart as “supervised clinical practice hours.”

-• “Total # of group hours” refers to time in group supervision (the group needs to have a max. of six members, and you can use a maximum of 20 group supervision hours with a credentialed supervisor)
+• “Total # of group hours” refers to the time in group supervision (the group needs to have a max. of 6 members, and you can use a maximum of 20 group supervision hours with a credentialed supervisor)

 • “Total # of hours” refers to the total number of hours with a supervisor and includes supervision time 1:1 and supervision time in a group with a group meeting the requirements listed above.

--For the verification of hours of clinical practice/supervision of general clinical practice, we have asked for supervisors to fill in the form on pages 10-11.
+– For the verification of hours of clinical practice/supervision of general clinical practice, we have asked for supervisors to fill in the form on the application.
 This may be challenging for some members if this work was completed some time ago.
 If you have a signed document verifying these general clinical hours, we may accept it.
-For the play therapy hours we need our forms signed, please.
+For the play therapy hours, we need our forms signed, please.

 Learn more about play therapy!